theOMEN203/theOMEN203/README.md

 - 👋 Hi, I’m @theOMEN203
 - 👀 I’m interested in coding, usually discord bots.
 - 🌱 I’m currently learning nothing,procrastinating.
-- 📫 How to reach me?. not that hard, my discord is Jegadeswaran#1434.
+- 📫 How to reach me?. not that hard, my discord is Jegadeswaran#0.
 Gmail : jaghari20037@gmail.com
--
+- ( If u made it this far, stop stalking me cuh)
 -

 <!---